ashurai/pharms_easy/README.md

 `php bin/console server:run`

-later you can pate this url in brower and you can see the loaded page
+later you can paste this url in brower and you can see the loaded pages

 `http://127.0.0.1:8000/`